Spring Break: Patagonia with Kids

 We flew from Patagonia to Santiago for a couple nights and then on to the Atacama Desert up north.
 My post on that portion of the trip is HERE.

-Bring layers!
+Bring layers on a trip to Patagonia!
 We typically wore t-shirts, sweatshirts/fleeces and warm jackets starting out on hikes and then shed layers as we went.
 For pants, jeans and hiking pants both worked well.
 And don’t forget waterproof jackets and pants – and actually bring them with you on each excursion!